SDPTeam15/PolyEvents/summaries/sprint4.md

 The estimated time was too low for the last part, so I will implemented the test for it next week.

 ## Stephane
+During this sprint, I finally merged the model entities branch and fully tested it, so that the rest of code is consistent with these changes.
+I also spent some time looking at kotlin coroutines to maybe use in the database.

+My time estimates for merging the model entities was a bit higher (2h) than expected, mainly because of tests.
+Looking at kotlin coroutines took about 3 or 4 hours.
+Needless to say, I haven't done my time quota for this sprint (missing about 8 hours), that I will try to catch up somehow in the upcoming weeks,

+Next week, I'll tackle a front end feature like events to change a bit.

 ## Overall team